 Hear from the students of the Washington Community Scholars’ Center as they use a presidential debate as the platform for addressing questions about DC, dynamics of the program, and how they find God in the city.

 Jesus asks, “Who do you say that I am?”
 This compelling and relevant question is being asked by campus ministries this year.
 Join Raymond Zeigler, Center for Justice and Peacebuilding student, as he reflects on his life on the streets of Philly in light of Jesus asking Who do you say that I am?

 Have you considered exploring ministry?
-Carmen Schrock-Hurst, Bible and Religion Instructor, hosts Chris Parks and Evan Knappenberger as they share reflections from their experiences in ministry over the summer.
+Carmen Schrock-Hurst, Bible and Religion Instructor, hosts Rachel Schrock and Jeremiah Knott as they share reflections from their experiences in ministry over the summer.

 “Burying God,Gathering Spices: healing from spiritual abuse” Emily Hedrick, student at Wake Forest School of Divinity and author of True Confessions of a God Killer: A Postmodern Pilgrim’s Progress The good news starts at a tomb.
 We must learn to let each other mourn damaged images of God in order to experience new life.

 Reverend Tafue Lusama is from the small island nation of Tuvalu.
 Rev. Lusama is not only the leader of the Tuvalu Christian Church and a highly respected minister, but he is also an outspoken advocate for creation care and a Christian response to climate change.
 His small island nation is quickly disappearing as sea… Read more »

 Martin Histand ’05 reflects on his experiences at EMU and with Mennonite Central Committee and how they informed working with Project Peanut Butter – a program addressing global malnutrition in children.
 Histand is being honored as Young Alum of the Year.
 During his time as a student and upon graduation from EMU in 2005,… Read more »